MicrosoftDocs/windows-itpro-docs/windows/keep-secure/alerts-queue-windows-advanced-threat-protection.md

 1. Sort the queue by opening the drop-down menu in the **Sort by** field and choosing:

-  - **Newest** - Sorts alerts by when the alert was last seen on an endpoint.
+  - **Newest** - Sorts alerts based on when the alert was last seen on an endpoint.
   - **Time in queue** - Sorts alerts by the length of time an alert has been in the queue.
   - **Severity** - Sorts alerts by their level of severity.